tne-lab/py-behav-box-v2/docs/tutorials/task_on_hardware.md

 # Running a task on hardware

-In the following, we will show how to set up the workstation to run a task on operant hardware.
+In the following tutorial, we will show how to set up the workstation to run a task on operant hardware.
 This is not a complete overview of all possible options for configuring pybehave but will guide you through adding Sources to the Workstation and creating new AddressFiles and Protocols for local configuration.